ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 : Disabled for connections created through initiate and rendezvous, Passive for listeners

 This property specifies whether and how applications want to take advantage of transferring data across multiple paths between the same end hosts.
 Using multiple paths allows connections to migrate between interfaces or aggregate bandwidth as availability and performance properties change.
 Possible values are:

 Disabled:
-: The connection will not allow using multiple paths once established
+: The connection will not allow using multiple paths once established and will disable respective functionality in case the chosen transport supports it.

+Active:
+: The transport system will actively tries, if a to establish additional paths once the inital connection is established if advisable by the {{multipath-objective}} chosen by the application.
+The desireable paths to established are controlled by the Interface Instance and Provisioning Domain Instance properties (see {{prop-interface}} and {{prop-pvd}}).

 Passive:
-: The connection will not actively try using multiple paths once established, but allow the peer endpoint to initiate using multiple paths and migrate existing connections to other paths.
+: The transport system will not actively try to establish additional paths once the inital connection is established, but allows the peer endpoint to initiate additional paths and migrate existing connections to other paths.

-Handover:
-: The connection should only attempt to migrate between different paths when the original path is lost or becomes unreliable.
-The actual thresholds to declare a path unreliable are implementation specific.

-Interactive:
-: The connection should attempt to use multiple paths in parallel in order to minimize loss and delay.
-The actual strategy is implementation specific and may depend on the multipath protocol used, but should not aim to exceed the capacity provided by the best of the available paths.

-Passive-Interactive:
-: As Interactive, but only using paths established by the peer endpoint.

-Aggregate:
-: The connection should attempt to use multiple paths in parallel in order to maximize bandwidth, possibly trading delay for bandwidth.
-The actual strategy is implementation specific.

-Passive-Aggregate:
-: As Aggregate, but only using paths established by the peer endpoint.
+The objective for using multiple paths is specified using the separate ```multipath-mode property```, see {{multipath-objective}} below.
+To enable the peer endpoint to initiate additional paths towards a local address other than the one initially used, it is necessary to set the Alternative Addresses property (see {{altaddr}} below).

+Setting this property to "Active", may have privacy implications: It enables the transport to establish connectivity using alternate paths that may make users linkable across multiple paths, even if the Exposure of Alternative Addresses property (see {{altaddr}} below) is set to false.

 Enumeration values other than "Disabled" are interpreted as a preference for choosing protocols that can make use of multiple paths.
 The "Disabled" value implies a requirement not to use multiple paths in parallel but does not prevent choosing a protocol that is capable of using multiple paths.

-Setting this property to "Handover", "Interactive" or "Aggregate" may have privacy implications: It enables the transport to establish connectivity using alternate paths that may make users linkable across multiple paths, even if the Exposure of Alternative Addresses property (see {{altaddr}} below) is set to false.

 ### Exposure of Alternative Addresses {#altaddr}